 How to Oil the Blades on Hair Clippers

-To make sure that your clipper blades give you the smooth haircut you are looking for, you have to oil the blades.
-It reduces friction, pulling at the hair and helps maintain the life of the blades.
+To make sure your clipper blades give you the smooth haircut you are looking for, you have to oil the blades.
+Using clipper oil reduces friction and pulling at the hair in addition to helping maintain the life of the blades.

-Oiling the blades reduces friction and keeps the clippers from pulling and snagging as your cut your hair.
-A drop of oil at the corners of the blades top, as well as the foot of the blade is all it takes.
+Oiling the blades reduces friction and keeps the clippers from pulling and snagging as you cut your hair.
+A drop of oil at the corners of the blade's top, as well as the foot of the blade, is all it takes.